sfigg/commercialization-public/docset/design/device-experiences/docking.md

 #### Wired docking device recommendations

-The end goal of these docking recommendations is that all docks work with all Windows systems.
+The end goal of these docking recommendations is so that all docks work with all Windows systems.
 For docks that support other USB Type-C alternate modes (such as Thunderbolt 3), we strongly recommend they also support the following specifications in addition to ensure interoperability with all systems.

 <table>
 <tbody>